nebulab/pulsar/README.md

 end
 ```

+This will load the recipes in `recipes/generic/notify.rb recipes/generic/cleanup.rb recipes/generic/rake.rb` by using
+Capistrano's `load` method.

 After you have your repository (I hope hosted somewhere safe), you can start using the `pulsar` command.

 Pulsar currently supports two sub-commands: `cap` and `list`.